Blond Bombshell Abby Dowse Drives Fans Wild In String Bikini & High Heels

-Abby Dowse has been thrilling her fans with Instagram titillating updates recently.
-As The Inquisitr previously reported, she starts out the week with a sexy snap in which she wore a micro bikini that left little to the imagination.
+Abby Dowse has been thrilling her fans with titillating Instagram updates recently.
+As The Inquisitr previously reported, she started out the week with a sexy snap in which she wore a micro bikini that left little to the imagination.
 On Tuesday, she took it to the next level and posed in a string bikini and high heels.

 In the post, Abby sat on the edge of a bed decorated with white linens and pillows.
-She leaned back on one arm as she took the sexy selfie.
-She wore a black string bikini that barely covered her.
-The bikini top basically consisted of thin straps that covered her nipples, leaving the rest of her breasts exposed.
+She leaned back on one arm as she took the sexy selfie, wearing a black string bikini that barely covered her assets.
+The bikini top basically featured thin straps that covered her nipples, leaving the rest of her breasts exposed.
 The bottoms also covered up very little, giving her fans a good look at her body.
 The tiny number showed off her slender waist, shapely hips and long, lean legs.

 Abby added a bit of sex appeal to the outfit with a pair of strappy, peep-toe high heels that laced up her ankles.
 To complete the glam look, she wore a sheer neon pink cover up that hung loosely off her shoulders.
 Her makeup was flawless, and she wore her hair down, tossed behind her shoulders.
 She accessorized with a pair of hoop earrings and dainty gold necklaces.
 Her smooth, bronze skin looked flawless against the vibrant pink and black fabric.